th1j5/ouroboros.rocks/content/en/docs/Concepts/problem_osi.md

 ### Are these issues _really_ a problem?

 Well, in my opinion: yes!
-These models have no predictive value and don't even fit with observation of the real-world Internet most of us use every day.
-They are about as arbitrary as a seven-course tasting menu of home-grown vegetables.
-Their only uses are as technobabble for network engineers and as tools for university professors to gauge their students' ability to retain a moderate amount of pseudoscientific dribble.
+These models are pure [rubber science](https://en.wikipedia.org/wiki/Rubber_science).
+They have no predictive value, don't fit with observations of the real-world Internet most of us use every day, and are about as arbitrary as a seven-course tasting menu of home-grown vegetables.
+Their only uses are as technobabble for network engineers and as tools for university professors to gauge their students' ability to retain a moderate amount of stratal dribble.

 If there is no universally valid theoretical model, if we have no clear definitions of the fundamental concepts and no clearly defined